On This Page[Hide][Show]

 - Working knowledge of SQL and Microsoft SQL Server;

-- Solid troubleshooting and communication skills;
+- Strong troubleshooting and communication skills;

 - Experience using Microsoft Office tools (Excel, Visio); and

-- Demonstrated analytical and critical thinking abilities.
+- Proven analytical and critical thinking skills.

 - Complex problem solving;